Diary of Gerald Eugene MacDonald Stuart - Part 3

 wagon improvised to carry

-the four stretcher cases
+the in four stretcher cases

 but opportunity was afforded